Skip to contents

 Key Features

-• ✅ R-Native Directives: All core Alpine.js directives (x-data, x-model, x-for, etc.) available as standard R functions with support for modifiers and optional arguments.
+• ✅ R-Native Directives: All core Alpine.js directives (x-data, x-model, x-for, etc.) and some of the official plugins available as standard R functions with support for modifiers and optional arguments.
+Gives you a sense of IntelliSense when writing Alpine Directives in Shiny UI Code.
+Directive helpers are complemented by s$, a “Sherpa-aware” version of shiny::tags that automatically handles Alpine directive helpers without the need for backticks or the !!! splice-operator.

 • 📋 TODO: Auto-Binding: Automatically handles Shiny input/output binding for dynamically generated Alpine content.